terrorizer1980/litmus/Use-solid-waffle-with-MoTD.md

 bundle exec rake 'waffle:provision[docker, centos-7-x86_64]'
 ```

-Install the puppet 6 agent on our centos image
+The next step installs the latest puppet 6 agent on to the centos docker image

 ```
 bundle exec rake waffle:install_agent
 ```

-Build the MoTD module and install it on the centos image.
+Next build the MoTD module using the PDK and install it on the centos image.

 ```
 bundle exec rake waffle:install_module